Jack Brooks (American politician): U.S. Congress

 After four years in the Texas legislature, Brooks won a crowded 12-candidate Democratic primary and then was elected to the U.S. House of Representatives in the 1952 election.

 A protégé of fellow Texans, House Speaker Sam Rayburn and then-U.S. Senator Lyndon B. Johnson, Brooks showed himself to be a conservative on some issues like the death penalty and gun control, but more liberal on issues like domestic spending, labor, and civil rights.
 In 1956, he refused to sign the Southern Manifesto that opposed racial integration in public places.
 Brooks voted against the Civil Rights Acts of 1957 and 1960, but voted in favor of the 24th Amendment to the U.S. Constitution, the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
 As a member of the House Judiciary Committee, he helped to write the 1964 and 1965 bills.
+During his Congressional tenure, Brooks had a voting record that was for the most part a liberal one.

 On November 22, 1963, Brooks was in President John F. Kennedy's motorcade in Dallas at the time Kennedy was assassinated.
 Hours later, he was present on Air Force One when Lyndon B. Johnson was sworn in as president.

 The 2nd was redistricted as the in 1966, after the Supreme Court ruled in Wesberry v.
 Sanders that congressional district populations had to be equal or close to equal in population.

 One of Brooks's signature bills required competitive bidding for federal computing contracts.
 Initially conceived in the mid-1960s and enacted into law in 1972, the Brooks Act was the primary rule for all federal computer acquisitions for three decades, and is often cited as being a catalyst for technological advances.

 As a member of the House Judiciary Committee, Brooks participated in the 1973–74 impeachment process against Richard Nixon.
 In mid-July 1974 he drafted and distributed to all members of the committee a strongly-worded set of articles of impeachment.
 Uncompromising though they were, the Brooks proposals provided others on the committee with an opportunity to meld their thoughts together and to further develop, thus serving as the foundation for the articles of impeachment that the committee subsequently adopted.
 Because of the part he played in the president's downfall, Nixon later called Brooks his "executioner".